Reproduction and Replication of an Adversarial Stylometry Experiment: Replication

 \section{Replication}

-To further increase confidence in the original result, we replicate the study in \citet{brennan2009practical}, re-running the experiment with new participants.
-We label the new corpus of writing samples---analogous to the Extended Brennan-Greenstadt corpus---Riddell-Juola corpus.
-In our replication we correct two conspicuous flaws in the original experiment design.
-The first flaw is the lack of a control group.
-The second flaw is the non-random assignment of writing prompts.
-We resolve the first flaw by introducing a control condition.
-We resolve the second flaw by using a single writing prompt, collecting, as a result, one rather than three essays from each participant.
+To further increase confidence in the original result, we replicate the study in \citet{brennan2012adversarial}, re-running the experiment with new participants.\footnote{Our experiment was approved by the Institutional Review Board of Indiana University (No. 1806940835).} We label the new corpus of writing samples, analogous to the Extended Brennan-Greenstadt corpus, the Riddell-Juola corpus.
+In our replication, we correct two conspicuous flaws in the original experiment design: the lack of a control group and the non-random assignment of writing prompts.
+We resolve the first flaw by introducing a control condition and the second by using a single writing prompt, so each participant produced one essay rather than two essays from each participant.

-In addition to the formal replication, we also informally explore the round-trip translation defense discussed in the original study.
+In addition to the formal replication, we informally explore the round-trip translation defense discussed in the original study.